The following IP guidance note provides comprehensive and up to date legal information covering:

 copyright can protect literary and artistic works including tables and compilations that form part of a database (literary copyright for tables and compilations was removed for databases by CDPA 1988, s 3(1)(a)), if they are original works

 copyright can protect the structure of a database under CDPA 1988, ss 3–3A which gives effect to Article 3 of the Database Directive, if it is an original literary work.
-The test of originality is that there must be effort spent on the selection and arrangement of the data and sufficient judgment and skill exercised in the process to make the work the author's own intellectual creation
+The test of originality is that there must be effort spent on the selection and arrangement of

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.